 “Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And thus we shall always be with the Lord.”

 This was true for Paul and the Thessalonians in the first century.
 It remains true for believers today.
 There is no prophetic event between this moment and the Lord Jesus coming for His bride.
 The rapture has always been an imminent expectation.
-This is the proper doctrine.
+There can be no prophetic signs needing to be fulfilled, preceding this event.
+This is the proper doctrine concerning the church and its being taken out of this world.
 Since the Romans destroyed Jerusalem and the temple, leaving no stone upon another, there hasn’t been any prophecies fulfilled (Matt.
 24:2).
 All we’ve had is what men have conjured in their minds.
 We are living on the earth during the time of the mystery.
 The church is not found in prophecy.
 We see this clearly in Daniel nine.
 Here the prophecy counts time relating to the Jews and their city (Dan.
 9:24-27).
 When Messiah is cut off and has no kingdom, the Romans come and destroy the city (v.
 26).
 Then there is a suspension of time and prophecy.
 It simply skips over the church and restarts at the end of the age.
 The church must be taken out of the way in order for God to turn back and deal with Israel.
 The church must be removed in order for God to judge the world – think of the principles discussed above.
-Then time and prophecy will begin again.
+Only then can prophecy begin again to be fulfilled and time on the earth restart its timeline.

 The wisdom of God in Scripture was that the body of Christ, the church, is the mystery of God hidden from prophecy – it is hidden from Old Testament scriptures (Eph.
 3:1-11, Rom.
 16:25-26).
 The gathering of the church could not begin until the Holy Spirit was sent (I Cor.
 12:12-13).
 The Holy Spirit could not be sent until Jesus went away and was glorified (John 7:39, 16:7).
 The revelation of the mystery, along with all its proper doctrine, was dependent on waiting for these events.
 The revelation of the mystery could not be known until the Spirit was sent, for the Spirit is the one who revealed it (Eph.
 3:3-5).
 Paul is given the stewardship of the knowledge of the mystery, and this, as the last revelation, actually completes the word of God (Phil.
 1:24-27).